Rukhsanaashhad/rag-based-book-assistant/docs/01-module-1-ros/05-week-4.md

 ## ROS Nodes

+### Definition
--   **Definition**: Understanding what a ROS node is and its role in the ROS graph.
+Understanding what a ROS node is and its role in the ROS graph.

+### Creating Nodes
--   **Creating Nodes**: Step-by-step guide to writing a simple publisher and subscriber node in Python and C++.
+Step-by-step guide to writing a simple publisher and subscriber node in Python and C++.

+### Node Lifecycle
--   **Node Lifecycle**: How nodes are initialized, run, and terminated.
+How nodes are initialized, run, and terminated.

 ## ROS Topics

+### Publishers and Subscribers
--   **Publishers and Subscribers**: Detailed explanation of the publish-subscribe model.
+Detailed explanation of the publish-subscribe model.

+### Message Types
--   **Message Types**: Overview of common ROS message types and how to define custom messages.
+Overview of common ROS message types and how to define custom messages.

+### Code Examples
--   **Code Examples**: Practical examples of publishing and subscribing to data over topics.
+Practical examples of publishing and subscribing to data over topics.

 ### Example: Simple `rclpy` Publisher Node